isntlee/Arkanoid/README.md

 See the relevant files for more detailed annotations.
 My project is made up of:

 - arkanoid.py - Executable code to run the game is located here
-- png files - Contains the images used as the paddle and bricks.
+- images  - Contains the png images used as the paddle, ball and bricks.

 ## Exiting the game
 You can exit the game by clicking the 'X' button at the top right, or you can press 'Q' at anytime.